M4RT1NDEV/4y/readme.md

  - maxx
  - windowmaker

-Ly should work with any X desktop environment, and provides basic wayland support (sway works very well, for example).
+4y should work with any X desktop environment, and provides basic wayland support (sway works very well, for example).

 ## systemd?
-Unlike what you may have heard, Ly does not require `systemd`, and was even specifically designed not to depend on `logind`.
-You should be able to make it work easily with a better init, changing the source code won't be necessary :)
+For the autoinstall script. youre gonna need systemd. however, with some tinkering you dont need systemd to do this!

 ## Cloning and Compiling
 Clone the repository